LatorreDev/Free-And-open-Software-for-Game-Development/README.md

 Many resources on the web about game development are supported under privative software, many people don't have the money to pay licenses and prefer to copy the software ilegally, those privative software create dependency on the people, they began to believe that is only an unique to develop their work, using an unique software and operative system putting on theirselves "digtal handcuffs".

-I'm a programmer, game developer and artist that "discovered" the another way, a world beyond the privative software, the FOSS (Free and open source software), I want to share the resources and tools that can help people to see beyond.
+I'm a programmer, game developer and artist that "discovered" another way, a world beyond the privative software, the FOSS (Free and open source software), I want to share the resources and tools that can help people to see beyond.

 (This software is cross-platform and can run on OSX-GNU/Linux and Windows)